HomeEplimoLactose Intolerance, How to find it out if you are so?

 Secondary lactose intolerance

-This type of lactose intolerance occurs as an aftereffect of some illness or injuries.
+This type occurs as an aftereffect of some illness or injuries.

 Intestinal diseases, surgery, or an injury to the small intestine could be a cause.
 Later the level of lactase can be restored if the underlying disorder is managed.

 The tenure of secondary lactose intolerance prevails depending on the causative factor in individuals.

 This is a condition of being born with lactose intolerance which is inherited from the parents by birth.
 A defective gene is transmitted from parents that result in a complete absence of lactase in the child.

 This could be easily treated by providing a lactose-free infant formula instead of milk.

 Developmental lactose intolerance develops when a baby is born prematurely, as lactase production in babies begins later in the pregnancy, after at least 34 weeks.